huitangtang/H-SRDC/README.md

 - torchvision 0.5.0

 ## Data preparation
 The structure of the used datasets is shown in the folder `./data/datasets/`.

 For each adaptation task in an inductive setting, we use all the data on the source domain as the training ones, and make a random, half-half splitting of training and test data for samples of each class on the target domain; the data settings are fixed once prepared.

-The lists of image names for the training and test sets of each target domain are provided in corresponding folders, e.g., `./data/datasets/Office31/amazon_half/amazon_half.txt`.
+The lists of image names for the training and test sets of each target domain are provided in corresponding files, e.g., `./data/datasets/Office31/amazon_half/amazon_half.txt`.

 The original datasets can be downloaded [here](https://github.com/jindongwang/transferlearning/blob/master/data/dataset.md).